Elliot Dixon: International play

 Dixon was a key member of the squad that won the Under-20 World Cup in 2009, where he suited up alongside current Southland teammates Robbie Robinson, Brayden Mitchell, and Alex Ryan.
 The longest drop-goal attempt was attempted by Dixon in the final but landed 50 metres short.

 On 29 May 2016 he was selected as one of three un-capped loose forwards, alongside Highlanders teammate Liam Squire and Hurricanes flanker Ardie Savea, in the All Blacks' 32-man squad for a three-test series against Wales.
 Dixon made his debut for New Zealand at blindside flanker on 25 June 2016 in the third test of the Welsh series, being selected to start over then-69-test veteran Jerome Kaino.
 Dixon performed well and was replaced by Squire, who was also on debut, in the 55th minute, with the All Blacks winning the test 46-6 and ending the series as a 3-0 clean sweep.

 Dixon was retained for the All Blacks' 33-man squad for the 2016 Rugby Championship.
 The All Blacks won the competition but it was a personal disappointment for Dixon, who only managed four minutes of game time in the competition, mostly due to the dominance of Savea and Squire as replacements off the bench.
 Those four minutes came on 1 October 2016 when he replaced All Blacks captain Kieran Read 76 minutes into the All Blacks' 36–17 over Argentina.
 Dixon made one more appearance for New Zealand in 2016, playing the full 80 minutes against Italy on 12 November.
-Dixon scored his first international try against Italy, scoring in the 62nd minutem while also setting up Steven Luatua for his try.
+Dixon scored his first international try against Italy, scoring in the 62nd minute while also setting up Steven Luatua for his try.

 Dixon was not selected for the All Blacks for the Pasifika Challenge against Samoa and three-test 2017 British and Irish Lions series.
 Dixon's omission from the squad was due to the inclusion of Hurricanes flanker Vaea Fifita.
 Dixon was also named in the Māori All Blacks' squad to face the Lions on the same day.
 Dixon started at openside flanker for the Māori All Blacks against the Lions on 17 June and was replaced by Kara Pryor in the 72nd minute of their 10–32 loss to the Lions.